 Nerdy Birdy Tweets, by Aaron Reynolds and illustrated by Matt Davies: If you refrain from making a nasty comment to a classmate in person, is it ok to post that comment online instead?
 This is one of the awesome questions sparked by Nerdy Birdy Tweets.
 Reynolds and Davies have given us the perfect book to start a conversation about what it means to be a responsible and respectful internet user, particularly when it comes to social media.
 I fell in love with this story instantly and believe it should be required reading for students of all ages.
 For our full review of Nerdy Birdy Tweets, click here!

 The Technology Tail: A Digital Footprint Story, by Julia Cook and illustrated by Anita DuFalla: If you are looking for a story that is helpful in explaining to children that what they do online will stay online forever, this is the book for you.
 From texting to tweeting, posting comments to posting pictures, kids actions online can literally follow them for life, creating a digital trail that cannot be deleted.
-Though at times a little wordy, making it better for elementary students and older, it is nonetheless a fabulous book for introducing digital rights and responsibilities to children.
+Though at times a little wordy, making it better for elementary students and older, it is nonetheless a fabulous book for teaching media literacy, good digital citizenship, and digital rights and responsibilities to children.

 Making “Friends” on the Internet - Online Safety